hblakeherring/Intro_GIS_Portfolio/README.md

 # Intro_GIS_Portfolio
 This repository contains the maps created as part of my Intro to GIS Lab.
-It is a work in progress as the course is still ongoing (Fall 2017).
+It is a work in progress as the course is still ongoing.
+Each layout is meant to build upon the tools and methods of the previous lab, with the goal of acquiring an introductory level skillset once the course is completed.
+With a functional introductory knowledge of ArcGIS, I will look to apply the software's capabilities to find answers to public health questions and problems.
+(Fall 2017).

 ## Table of Contents